saerom-hong/twitter-clone-project/README.md

 <br />

 ## 🔥 What I learned from this project..
 ✅ **Firebase**: is a strong Backend-as-a-Service (Baas).
 It provides developers with a variety of tools and services to help them develop quality apps, grow their user base, and earn profit.
-This is my first experience of using firebase and very pleasing to see how easily make things work and deal with data.
-This is a small personal project so was a good chance to see how useful and powerful it can be to use firebase.
+This is my first experience of using firebase and it was very pleasing to see how easily it makes things work and deals with data.
+This is a small personal project so it was a good chance to see how useful and powerful it can be to use firebase.
-I used Firebase Authentication to deal with the log-in process, Firestore Database to store tweets, Realtime Database to dynamically display tweets in real time, storage to upload images.
+I used Firebase Authentication to deal with the log-in process, Firestore Database to store tweets, Realtime Database to dynamically display tweets in real time, and Storage to upload images.

-✅ **The latest version of React Router**: in React Router v6, there are a few changes. for example, we don't use 'Switch' or 'useHistory' anymore and different ways of setting up Routes, etc.
+✅ **The latest version of React Router**: in React Router v6, there are a few changes.
+For example, we don't use 'Switch' or 'useHistory' anymore and different ways of setting up Routes, etc.

-✅ **More Familiar with React**: every time I make projects with React(no matter it's simple and small or big project), I get more and more familiar with React!
-Creating real-world application helps me build my own programming experience and give me an eye for details of code, components structure.
-The most important thing is always fun to learn new skills and see my code work exactly how I intended in a browser!🙌
+✅ **More Familiar with React**: every time I make projects with React(no matter if it is a small and simple or a big project), I get more and more familiar with React!
+Creating real-world applications helps me build my own programming experience and gives me an eye for details of code and components structure.
+The most important thing is to always have fun learning new skills and see my code work exactly how I intended in a browser!🙌

 ## 🔧Technologies
 This project is created with: